xiaoningning/java-algorithm-2010/readme.md

 ## Introduction

 You are welcome to use code.
-If you find any bug,  please file a issue.
+If you find any bug,  please file an issue.
 I will fix it soon.
 I will continue publishing new code whenever I see any interesting coding puzzle.

 ## What are included: